-- Large and small streets should accommodate motorists, pedestrians, and bicyclists in safety and comfort. - The Town will plan for the needs of non-motorized travel in the community. - Pedestrian trails should link the neighborhoods with destinations such as schools, parks, commercial areas, and employment centers to reduce dependence on automobiles.
+- Large and small streets should safely and comfortably accommodate motorists, pedestrians, and bicyclists. - The Town will plan for the needs of non-motorized travel in the community. - Pedestrian trails should link the neighborhoods with destinations such as schools, parks, commercial areas, and employment centers to reduce dependence on automobiles.